wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

 TODO: Code Snippet

-Using the information about the camera's distortion, along with the known size of the tag, an estimate of the camera's position relative to the tag is calcualted.
+Using the information about the camera's distortion, along with the known size of the tag, an estimate of the camera's position relative to the tag is calculated.

 TODO: Code Snippet